How do I schedule an appointment?

 The frequency of sessions and length of time that someone comes to counselling is often different for every person and is determined by your goals, needs, and how your are feeling.
 Often, it is beneficial to meet once per week or bi-weekly for one or two months, then gradually reduce the frequency of meeting to once monthly or as needed.

 How much does counselling cost?

-I offer a free 20 minute phone consultation to discuss your concerns, my counselling practice and to determine if working together feels like it could be a good fit.
-My sessions are 55 minutes long and cost $120 (including GST).
-This is in line with the recommended fee schedule outlined by the BC Association of Clinical Counsellors.
-There is a small charge of $3 if paying with credit card.
-I require 24 hours notice to reschedule or cancel a session (barring any emergency), otherwise a full session’s fee will be charged.
+I offer a complimentary 20 minute phone consultation to discuss your concerns, my counselling practice and to determine if working together feels like it could be a good fit.
+My sessions are 55 minutes long and cost $150 (subject to 5% GST) This is in line with the recommended fee schedule outlined by the BC Association of Clinical Counsellors.
+I request 24 hours notice to reschedule or cancel a session (barring any emergency), otherwise a full session’s fee will be charged.

 How do I pay for a session?

-I accept payment at the end of every session by cash, cheque, or credit card (Visa/Mastercard).
-There is a small $3 fee that will be added to your session’s total if paying with credit.
+I accept payment at the end of every session by e-transfer, cash or credit card (Visa/Mastercard).
 I will provide you with an official receipt upon payment.

 Will my counselling costs be covered by my extended health insurance benefits?